griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 #### Remove low-quality cells based on the QC plots

-Let's say we decide to remove all cells with gene counts greater than 1000 and mitochondrial percentage less than 12.
+Let's say we decide to remove all cells with gene counts greater than 1000 and mitochondrial percentages less than 12.

 We will mark cells that we want to keep.
-This `ifelse` function statement read: if `percent.mt` is less than or equal to 12 we will mark it as TRUE to keep it, otherwise we will mark it as FALSE to filter it out.
+This `ifelse` function statement reads: if `percent.mt` is less than or equal to 12 we will mark it as TRUE to keep it, otherwise we will mark it as FALSE to filter it out.

 ```R
 Rep1_ICB_data_seurat_obj[["keep_cell_percent.mt"]] = ifelse(Rep1_ICB_data_seurat_obj[["percent.mt"]] <= 12, TRUE, FALSE)